-with $S_M\! =\! \mathrm{Diag}\left[S_M^e,S_M^h\right]$.
-Here the scattering matrix $S_M$ takes a block diagonal form since, in the middle of the junction, an electron (hole) can not be converted to a hole (electron) in contrast to the case of a SC-2DTI interface which only allows an electron (hole) be reflected as a hole (electron) or be transmitted as an QP (QH) (see Eq. \ref{eq: scattering matrix-sc} ).
+Here we can see that each sub-matrix take a block diagonal form since that in the magnetic domain an electron can not be converted into a hole nor vice-versa in contrast to the case if the SC-2DTI interface which only allows an electron (hole) to be reflected as a hole (electron) or be transmitted as a QP (QH) (see Eq. (\ref{eq: scattering matrix-sc}) ).